markomih/kmeans_mapreduce/README.md

 ![alt text][fig3]

-### Modified images for different number of centroids
+### Modified images for a different number of centroids

 ![alt text][fig4]

-### Modified images for different number of iterations and 10 centroids
+### Modified images for a different number of iterations and 10 centroids

 ![alt text][fig5]